• Skip to primary navigation

 • It's a versatile dish.
 You can replace the lamb with beef or chicken, and they all work great with the smokey aubergine base.

 • The leftovers freeze beautifully!
-Let them cool down entirely, place them in an airtight container and keep them in the freezer for up to 3 months.
+Let them cool down entirely, place them in an airtight container, and keep them in the freezer for up to 3 months.

 Aubergines (a.k.a Eggplants) in Turkish Cuisine

-Aubergine is a popular ingredient in Turkish cooking as it is widely available.
 It pairs perfectly with lamb and there are many recipes made with lamb and aubergines together such as Greek Moussaka (Musaka) and Patlican Kebabi - Eggplant Kebab.

-Aubergines are so versatile, you can pickle them or make jam with them.
 You can turn them into dips (Baba Ganoush Without Tahini), or stuff them (Karniyarik - Mince Stuffed Aubergine).
-Us Turks are obsessed with this purple fruit as much as we are obsessed with Borek.

-Turkish Lamb Stew
+Ingredients for Lamb Stew

 Labelled picture of ingredients for sultans delight

-What Cut of Lamb For Stew?
+What Cut of Lamb to Buy?

-Well-exercised muscles rich in collagen such as the shank, shin, or shoulder are the typical cuts of meat for slow cooking.
 I use lamb shoulder for this recipe as well as most of my other lamb recipes such as Slow Cooked Lamb Ragu and Sac Kavurma (Turkish Lamb Sauté).
-However, you can use any other part of the lamb as long as they are marbled with some fat.

 The cooking time will vary depending on the size of the lamb pieces and the cut of the meat.
-Check your lamb stew regularly after 1 hour of cooking time, and continue cooking until they are fork tender.

 Other ingredients you need for the lamb stew are: